martinspedro/SO-notes/README.md

 ./renderpdf <notes.md> <metadata_file.yaml>

 ```
+## Disclaimer

+Currently this work is **highly experimental and not yet scientific reviewed**.
+**Do not trust this notes by themselves**.
+They are meant to complete other materials, **not replace them**

+## :bug: Known bugs

+:red_circle: Some footnotes are duplicated and don't correspond to their correct footnote

 ## Roadmap

 - [ ] Curate Raw notes
+	- [X] Operative Systems: Introductory Concepts
 	- [ ] Bash Scripting
 	- [ ] Filesystems & Sofs17
 	- [X] Process Management